kubernetes/enhancements/keps/sig-network/6116-endpointselector/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-`EndpointSelector` objects can be listed directly:
-`kubectl get endpointselectors --all-namespaces`.
-The existing API server metric `apiserver_storage_objects{resource="endpointselectors.discovery.k8s.io"}` also reports the number of stored EndpointSelector objects.
+`EndpointSelector` objects will be listed directly with `kubectl get endpointselectors --all-namespaces`.
+The existing API server metric `apiserver_storage_objects{resource="endpointselectors.discovery.k8s.io"}` will report the number of stored EndpointSelector objects once the API is implemented.

 ###### How can someone using this feature know that it is working for their instance?

 - [ ] Other
-  - Verify that `EndpointSlice` objects exist and reflect live pod readiness:
+  - Verify that `EndpointSlice` objects exist and reflect live Pod readiness:
     `kubectl get endpointslices -l kubernetes.io/service-name=<name>` for
     Services, or
     `kubectl get endpointslices -l kubernetes.io/endpoint-selector-name=<name>`